Instructions Reference

 <xsl:variable name="referenced-product"

 You can pass a sequence of key values.
-The function returns all nodes matching any of the values:
+The function returns all nodes that match any of the values.

 <!-- Look up multiple products at once -->